sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 ## So what now?

 This rant, and even I can call it a rant, isn't out of nowhere.
-Today Kaspersky released a report about the [_Carbanak APT_: A finically motivated attacker operating all over the world](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/)(Report: [<i class="fa fa-file-pdf-o"></i> Carbanak_APT_eng.pdf](http://25zbkz3k00wn2tp5092n6di7b5k.wpengine.netdna-cdn.com/files/2015/02/Carbanak_APT_eng.pdf)).
+Today Kaspersky released a report about the [_Carbanak APT_: A financially motivated attacker operating all over the world](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/)(Report: [<i class="fa fa-file-pdf-o"></i> Carbanak_APT_eng.pdf](http://25zbkz3k00wn2tp5092n6di7b5k.wpengine.netdna-cdn.com/files/2015/02/Carbanak_APT_eng.pdf)).
 I have no doubt that this is a great paper worth reading.
 I have no doubt the group they describe is using some interesting, even advanced, techniques.
 Perhaps they even stay in an environment for a long period of time, persisting if you will.
 But I am 100% certain this is a misuse of the term APT.

 __APT has moved away from its original definition, from a term of art to a term of marketing.
 It's not descriptive, except to say that the solution has to include hundreds of thousands of dollars in professional services, endpoint monitoring, intelligence portals, and feeds with millions of indicators.__

 We need a better set of taxonomy, an honest taxonomy, for referring to these attackers.
 I'll kick things off with:

 - State Sponsored Espionage (What we now call APT)
-- Finically Motivated Criminals
+- Financially Motivated Criminals
 - Nationalist Activist
 - Criminal Activist (So called Hactivists)